thanasisn/SDR_enhancement_LAP/article/article.md

 ## Criteria for the identification of CE events

-In this study our main focus was to quantify the over irradiance related to CEs.
+In this study our main focus was to quantify the OI related to CEs.
 A key issue for achieving this goal is to define a threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric